golang101/golang101/pages/generics/555-type-constraints-and-parameters.md

 }
 ```

-Embedding an interface type in another one is equivalent to (recursively) expanding the elements in the former into the latter.
+Embedding an interface type in another one is equivalent to (recursively) expanding the elements of the former into the latter.
 In the above example, the declarations of `M`, `N` and `O` are equivalent to the following ones:

 ```Go
 type M interface {